Jessica Yatrofsky

-Jessica Yatrofsky (born June 18, 1981) is an American artist, photographer and filmmaker living in Brooklyn, NY.
+Jessica Yatrofsky (born June 18, 1981) is an American artist, photographer, and filmmaker living in Brooklyn, New York.

 Early life and education

 Jessica Yatrofsky was born in East Brunswick, New Jersey and raised in Las Vegas, Nevada, the youngest of two daughters.
 She studied Fine Art at the University of Nevada, Las Vegas from 2002 to 2006 and later received her master's degree in photography in 2009 from Parsons the New School for Design.
 She moved to New York in 2006 where she began photographing both men and women, friends, peers, art models, and other acquaintances.
 In 2012, "she turned her camera to the women around her, taking portraits of dozens of female friends who in turn suggested more and more women for Yatrofsky to shoot."